Tomev/qcflow/docs/source/llms/index.rst

     llm-tracking/index

-Empowering developers with advanced tracking capabilities, the `MLflow LLM Tracking System <llm-tracking/index.html>`_ stands out as the premier solution for managing and analyzing interactions with Large Language Models (LLMs).
+Empowering developers with advanced tracking capabilities, the `QCFlow LLM Tracking System <llm-tracking/index.html>`_ stands out as the premier solution for managing and analyzing interactions with Large Language Models (LLMs).

-Benefits of the MLflow LLM Tracking System
+Benefits of the QCFlow LLM Tracking System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Robust Interaction Management**: Comprehensive tracking of every LLM interaction for maximum insight.